SkeloGH/weaver/doc/cli/README.md

 # Getting started

-## Install the npm package
+## Install via npm

 - For now, only dev version can be installed, refer to ["How to test the CLI in dev mode"](#how-to-test-the-cli-in-dev-mode) below.

+## How to test the CLI in dev mode

+### Install the CLI tool

+- After cloning the repo and installing dependencies, run `npm run build`.
+- Run `npm pack` on the project root.
+- A file `weaver-<VERSION>.tgz` will be created.
+- Run `npm install -g weaver-<VERSION>.tgz`, it will install the package globally.

 ## Using the CLI tool

-- After installing, just issue the `weaver` command, the CLI help will display:
+- After installing, just issue the `weaver` command, the CLI help will display the CLI help:

 ```
 Usage: weaver [OPTIONS] COMMAND [ARG...]